irem-komurcu/awesome-deep-learning/README.md

 In Data Science studies, work is mainly done on the cloud, not locally, for data density, model complexity, and installation costs.
 Therefore, having a good command of working with notebooks, knowing Anaconda products, and having information about Cloud technologies' services is essential.
 Most of the time, using Cloud tools rather than rewriting a project significantly reduces costs.
 Cloud products are very useful not only in terms of hardware but also in terms of tools.

-Therefore, entering Data Science interviews with knowledge of Cloud products and experience will put you ahead if you can.
+Therefore, entering Data Science interviews with knowledge of Cloud products and experience will put you ahead.

 **Unexpected Questions**